Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 "Probably harmless," Marty echoed, flatly and skeptically.

 "They’re clean.
 Just... well, when the rest of the town fucked off to figure out what’s going on, these four stayed put.
-Now, for me that says they’re smart enough to keep their heads in a crisis…" Wilde gestured as his sentence tailed off, saying the rest without speaking it.
+Now, for me that says they’re smart enough to keep their heads in a crisis..."
+Wilde gestured as his sentence tailed off, saying the rest without speaking it.

 "But you can’t discount an ulterior motive."
 Marty finished for him.